Trade Associations and Certifications

 Good manufacturing practice guidelines provide guidance for manufacturing, testing and quality assurance in order to ensure that a dietary supplement is safe for human consumption.
 GMPs are enforced in the United States by the U.S. Food and Drug Administration (FDA.)
 Learn More About cGMP.

 The Florida Department of Agriculture and Consumer Services supports and promotes Florida agriculture, protects the environment, safeguards consumers, and ensures the safety and wholesomeness of food.
 Learn More.

 FDA Registered Food/Beverage Facility

 The FDA is responsible for protecting and promoting public health through the regulation and supervision of food safety, tobacco products, dietary supplements, prescription and over-the-counter pharmaceutical drugs, cosmetics, and veterinary products.
 Learn More.

-Our facility is certified to meet the standards by the following organizations enabling us to manufacture a variety of products including Organic, Kosher and Halal.
+Our facility is certified to meet the standards by the following organizations enabling us to manufacture a variety of products including Organic and Kosher.

 Certified HEPA Filtration